MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 To make management easier, we recommend using Microsoft Entra user _groups_ for each role, allowing you to add or remove individual users to the group rather than assigning permissions directly to that user.
 In this walkthrough, we'll add a security group.

+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
-1. If you have access to multiple tenants, select the **Settings** icon in the top menu to switch to your external tenant from the **Directories + subscriptions** menu.
+1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu and switch to your external tenant from the **Directories + subscriptions** menu.
-2. Select **Groups**, and then select a group.
+1. Select **Groups**, and then select a group.
 If you don't have an existing group, create a **Security** group, then add members.
 For more information, follow the procedure [Create a basic group and add members using workforce tenant](/entra/fundamentals/how-to-manage-groups).
-3. Select **Overview** and record the group's **Object ID**.
+1. Select **Overview** and record the group's **Object ID**.

 ## Step 3: Workforce tenant configuration - configure Azure Lighthouse